Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Methods

 For each configuration of the system (at a given time) we estimate the correlation length as:

 and then we perform a time average of this quantity over different configurations.
-The point $r_0$ is the first point for which $C(r)=0$.
-Such a point always exists due to the very definition of correlation function given in \eqref{cdierre} (the integral of $C(r)$ between $0$ and the size of the system $L$ always vanishes). \eqref{MYXI} provides a reliable estimate of the correlation length in every regime, both when the system is scale-free with long-range correlations and when the system is far from criticality with short-range correlations (in the linear speed control model we can see all this phenomenology, simply by changing the parameter $g$, see Fig. \ref{tadaa}a).
-The reason is that \eqref{MYXI} makes use of the information encoded in the zero-crossing point $r_0$, together with the shape of the entire function $C(r)$.
-When correlations are short-range and the correlation function is nearly exponential \cite{cavagna2018physics}, e.g. $C(r) \sim e^{-r/\hat{\xi}}$, given that it almost vanishes after the point $r_0$, we can think of extending the integrals of \eqref{MYXI} up to $L$, and we obtain $\xi \sim \hat{\xi}$.
-Conversely, when correlations are long range, regardless of the precise shape of the $C(r)$, the first point of zero-crossing $r_0$ dominates, hence we obtain $\xi \sim r_0$.
-Other possible definitions are legitimate but, either they are reliable near criticality and they fail in the short-range correlation regime, or they capture the correlation range when it is much smaller than the system size, completely failing when the correlation range becomes extensive.
-For example, if one chooses $r_0$ as an estimate for the correlation length, it works efficiently when the system is scale-free, and $r_0$ identifies the size of the correlated domains, while it fails when the system has an intrinsic length-scale \cite{cavagna+al_10,cavagna2018physics}.
-On the other hand, in the phase of short-range correlations, it is easy to determine the correlation length via an exponential fit, because the $C(r)$ has an exponential shape \cite{cavagna2018physics}; however this procedure is unfeasible in the critical regime when the correlation functions do not have an exponential behaviour (see Fig. S2 in the SI).
+The point $r_0$ is the first point at which the correlation vanishes, $C(r_0)=0$; such a point always exists due to the very definition of correlation function given in \eqref{eq_15} \cite{cavagna2018physics}.
+Definition \eqref{eq_17} provides a reliable estimate of the correlation length in every regime, both when the system is scale-free with long-range correlations and when the system is far from criticality with short-range correlations (in the linear speed control model we can see all this phenomenology by changing the parameter $g$, see Fig. \ref{fig_3}a).
+The reason is that \eqref{eq_17} makes use of the information encoded in the zero-crossing point $r_0$, together with the shape of the entire function $C(r)$.